| Design document | |

 Assume you have an existing Pool of 2 hosts.
 First the client will set up the O2CB cluster, choosing where to put the global heartbeat volume.
 The client should check that the I/O paths have all been setup correctly with bonding and multipath and prompt the user to fix any obvious problems.

-Xapi will set up the cluster metadata
+Internally within Pool.enable_o2cb Xapi will set up the cluster metadata

 on every host in the pool:

-At this point all hosts have in-sync cluster.conf
+At this point all hosts have in-sync cluster.conf files but all cluster

 services are disabled.
-We also have requires_mainenance=true
+We also have requires_mainenance=true on all

-entries and the global Cluster
+Membership entries and the global Cluster has enabled=false.

-The client will now try to enable the cluster with Cluster.enable
+The client will now try to enable the cluster with Cluster.enable:

 Now all hosts are in the cluster and the SR can be created using the standard SM APIs.

-Assume you have an existing Pool of 2 hosts with o2cb
+Assume you have an existing Pool of 2 hosts with o2cb clustering enabled

-filesystem mounted.
+and at least one ocfs2 filesystem mounted.
 If the host is online then

-XenAPI:Pool.eject
+XenAPI:Pool.eject will:

 Note that:

-to comment out
+o2cb cluster.conf to comment out

-table still remembers the node number of the ejected host–
+the former hostMembership table still remembers the node number of the ejected host–

 this cannot be re-used until the SR is taken down for maintenance.cluster.conf